curtiscjohnson/curtiscjohnson.github.io/_pages/projects.md

 ---

-This is conglomeration of various personal, class, or reaseach projects.
+This is a conglomeration of various personal, class, or reaseach projects.
 Research projects often turn into papers so check out my [publications page](https://curtiscjohnson.github.io/publications/) as well.

 More project pages are to come: